 This fall, Mississippi will have a chance to become the 34th state to legalize the use of marijuana for medicinal purposes, however, it won’t be easy as the November ballot will now contain not one but two medical marijuana options vying for your vote.

-Initiative 65, which is an initiative spurring from the Medical Marijuana 2020 (MM2020) campaign, easily gained over 228,000 signatures to find itself on the ballot, while Alternative 65A was recently created by the Mississippi State Legislature in opposition to Initiative 65.
+Initiative 65, which is an initiative spurring from the Medical Marijuana 2020 (MM2020) grassroots campaign, easily gained over 228,000 signatures to find itself on the ballot, while Alternative 65A was recently created by the Mississippi legislature in opposition to Initiative 65.

 So…what’s the point of having two different medical marijuana options on the ballot?